cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 </aside>

 The successful prompt engineer has a clear objective in mind (you're wrong, it's not making more money).
-To reach the objective, he or she should really understands how AI actually works.[^2] This is necessary in oder to craft the best prompts.
+To reach the objective, we should really understands how AI actually works.[^2] This is necessary in oder to craft the best prompts.
-The key skills involve language comprehension, understanding of the domain specific keywords, and the context itself.
+The key skills to sharp involve language comprehension, understanding of the domain specific keywords, and the context itself.

 The successful prompt engineer knows how to apply the principles of clear communication.
 It's about being concise, precise, and unambiguous.